 Roofline Flashing to Prevent Bird, Squirrel, Opossum and Raccoon Entry

-By securing these areas after our professionals have completed the wildlife removal process, your home or business will be both sealed from the elements and protected against wildlife living in your attic or soffits.
+Once we secure these areas and the wildlife removal process is complete, your home or company will be sealed from the elements and secured from wildlife living in your soffits or attic.

 Through proper roofline flashing, guard your home or business against the entry of squirrel, raccoon, birds, and opossum.